mikkolajohannes/fmi_sounding/README.md

 # fmi_sounding
-Script for downloading and plotting FMI operational sounding launched in Jokioinen and Sodankylä stations Written by Johannes Mikkola, University of Helsinki, contact: johannes.mikkola[at]helsinki.fi
+Script for downloading and plotting FMI radio soundings launched from Jokioinen and Sodankylä stations Written by Johannes Mikkola, University of Helsinki, contact: johannes.mikkola[at]helsinki.fi

 getfmi.py